Snibston: History of Snibston and Snibston Colliery

 The Snibston Colliery Company opened Snibston Colliery No. 3 about half a mile to the north of Colliery No. 2 in 1850.
 It had a short life, closing in 1895.

-On 24 March 1884 the parish was abolished and to form "Ravenstone with Snibstone".
+On 24 March 1884 the parish was abolished and re-classified as "Ravenstone with Snibstone".

 In 1894, with the growth of the population centred on the area that had been given the name Coalville, Coalville Urban District was created and a new Coalville civil parish was formed from the whole of the urban parts of Ravenstone with Snibston and Swannington, part of Hugglescote and Donington and part of Whitwick.

 Snibston Colliery No. 2 produced coal continuously from 1833 to 1983.
 Many of the historic mining buildings are now very rare survivals of this once-widespread industry and have been designated as scheduled ancient monuments by the Government.
 When it finally closed in 1985, the site was bought by Leicestershire County Council with the aim of preserving the most important buildings, turning the rest of the derelict site into a recreational area and building a major new museum of science and working life.
 The resulting Discovery Park opened in 1992.

 Snibston Colliery's railway is one of the earliest built in Britain.
 It was constructed by Robert Stephenson between 1833 and 1836 to connect the colliery with the Leicester and Swannington Railway on the east side of Coalville.
 This railway was created to carry coal, not passengers.
 After Snibston Colliery closed in 1983 the railway line was partially dismantled and abandoned.
 However the section of line from the mine to the centre of Coalville was restored between 1998 and 2001.